- TypeScript 92.9%

 Documentation

 The following sections explain the configurations and conventions baked into the generated package.
+Useful when adapting it to fit specific needs.

 template/